 How to Become a Nevada Notary if you are a Resident of Nevada

-To become a notary in the state, you must: (1) be a U.S. citizen or a lawfully admitted permanent resident; (2) be at least 18 years of age; (3) be a resident of the state; and (4) possess your civil rights (a felon cannot be a notary).
+To become a notary in the state, you must: (1) be a U.S. citizen or a lawfully admitted permanent resident; (2) be at least 18 years of age; (3) be a resident of the state; (4) possess your civil rights (a felon cannot be a notary); and (5) have never had your notary commission revoked in another state.
+You must attend a 3-hour notary training class through the Secretary of State’s Notary Division and pass an exam.
 You must attend a 4-hour notary training class through the Secretary of State’s Notary Division.
 You must also enter into a bond to the State of Nevada in the sum of $10,000.
 The bond is filed with the county clerk of the county in which you reside.
 You are then given your oath of public office and the clerk gives you a filing notice.
 You must submit a notary application, filing notice, and an application fee of $35 to the Secretary of State.
 The Secretary of State will then issue a Certificate of Appointment.

 Each notary must obtain a stamp for authenticating notarial acts.
 You will need a certified copy of your Certificate of Appointment to obtain a notary stamp.
 You must also maintain a journal of all transactions.
 Your application remains on file with the Secretary of State.